pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.13 =

+Fixed: Bug where choose-questions-for-story-form widget was not matching up questions correctly if question short names had extra (leading or trailing) blank spaces.
+(Now any extra blank spaces are trimmed off.)
+Fixed: Bug where extra (empty) lines in choice-question available-answers lists were creating malformed survey HTML, causing the error "Something went wrong loading the survey questionnaire from the server."
+(Blank lines are now being trimmed out correctly.)

 = 1.5.12 =